stevenhorkey/grayscale-theme/_drafts/rules.md

-See people as they who they could be, not soley as they are.
+See others as the people they could be; not soley who they are currently

-We are the committee
+You are the committee.

+There is nothing to hold on to.

+This thing is going to kill you...You might as well go all out.